DaviDevMod/focus-trap/packages/single-focus-trap/README.md

   Note the the error handling available in development does NOT cover type checking, which could be a problem if you are using JavaScript rather than TypeScript.

-  If you want complement **single-focus-trap** with some type checking or anything, consider writing a small wrap to enhance it with the desired features (check [use-simple-focus-trap](https://github.com/DaviDevMod/focus-trap/tree/main/packages/use-simple-focus-trap) for an example, limited to React).
+  If you want to complement **single-focus-trap** with some type checking or anything, consider writing a small wrap to enhance it with the desired features (check [use-simple-focus-trap](https://github.com/DaviDevMod/focus-trap/tree/main/packages/use-simple-focus-trap) for an example, limited to React).

 - It's called **single** because: